SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 as the last location where a human can look at a site and determine whether or not it is actually a fracking related pond.
-The goal of this round of sampling was to identify exactly what should go into the digitizer (without creating too much work for the digitizer operator) so some initial data exploration was performed to determine whether or not the crowd agreement levels could be used as a threshold for determining which ponds are loaded into the digitizer.
+The goal of this round of sampling was to identify exactly what should go into the digitizer (without creating too much work for the digitizing analyst) so some initial data exploration was performed to determine whether or not the crowd agreement levels could be used as a threshold for determining which ponds are loaded into the digitizer.
 The threshold for the internal applications was determined to be 66% and 80% for the